The Ultimate Chongqing Family Travel Guide: Navigating the 8D City with Kids

 Parent Tip: Always ask for “bù là” (不辣 – not spicy) if you need a milder version for kids.

-Top Family-Friendly Attractions in Chongqing with Kids
+More Family-Friendly Attractions in Chongqing Worth Adding

 If you have more than a day, these family-friendly attractions of Chongqing are worth adding to your itinerary.

-Ciqikou Ancient Town
+1. Ciqikou Ancient Town

 A colorful old town where kids can wander narrow alleys, snack on local sweets, and even watch Sichuan Opera “face-changing” shows.
-Parents will appreciate the glimpse into old Chongqing, while kids are usually hooked by the costumes and street snacks.
+You will appreciate the glimpse into old Chongqing, while kids are usually hooked by the costumes and street snacks.

-Why it matters for kids: Kids will love nibbling on street treats, peeking into quirky shops, and watching a Sichuan Opera mask-changing show — the quick-switching masks always get giggles.
+Why it matters for kids: Kids will love nibbling on street treats, peeking into quirky shops, and watching a Sichuan Opera mask-changing show—the quick-switching masks always get giggles.

-One of Chongqing’s most Instagram-famous sights — the metro train literally passes through a residential high-rise, creating a jaw-dropping urban moment.
 You can ride the train from Linjiangmen Station or Eling Park Station to witness it firsthand, or simply watch from the street level.

 Crowds gather during train arrivals, but it’s worth the wait for the magical moment.

-Why it matters for kids: Little ones are fascinated to see a train “inside” a building — a fun, safe, and unique city experience.
+Why it matters for kids: Little ones are fascinated to see a train “inside” a building—a fun, safe, and unique city experience.

-Take the Yangtze River Cable Car
+3. Take the Yangtze River cable car.

 An iconic 1,166-meter ride gliding across the Yangtze River, giving you one of the most unique ways to see Chongqing’s skyline.